Robert Roosevelt: Personal life and death

 Roosevelt purchased the Meadow Croft property at Sayville, New York, in 1873 and it was later developed by his son as the John Ellis Roosevelt Estate.
 It was added to the National Register of Historic Places in 1987.

-After the death of his first wife in 1887, he married his mistress, Irish immigrant Marion Theresa "Minnie" O'Shea.
+After the death of his first wife in 1887, he married his mistress, Irish immigrant Marion Theresa "Minnie" O'Shea on August 18, 1888.
 Although his children with Minnie were his biological children, they had been born prior to his wedding to Minnie and were known as his stepchildren.
 They had been listed as having a father named "Robert Francis Fortescue", and maintained the Fortescue name throughout their lives.
 Together with Minnie, he was the father of: